HIV AIDS: All You Wanted To Know

 How is AIDS different from HIV?

 Having HIV is different from having AIDS.
-This is because AIDS is the advance stage of HIV.
+This is because AIDS is the advanced stage of HIV.
 Not all people who are infected with HIV develop AIDS.
 A lot of HIV-positive people live for long years without getting sick or developing AIDS.
-HIV breaks down the immune system gradually.
-When the body’s immunity is damaged, the infected person tends to catch infections that wouldn’t affect a normal person.
-Such infections are termed as opportunistic infections as they take advantage of a person’s worn out immune system.
+HIV gradually breaks down the immune system.
+When the body’s immune system is weakened, the infected person is more likely to catch infections that wouldn’t affect a normal person.
+Such infections are termed opportunistic infections as they take advantage of a person’s worn-out immune system.
 When an HIV-positive person develops certain types of opportunistic infections or when certain cells of their immune system drop below a specific level, they might develop AIDS.
+So, if someone has HIV, they might develop AIDS at a later stage in life.
+Hence, you don’t ‘get’ AIDS, but you ‘develop’ it from the Human Immunodeficiency Virus.

 How do you get HIV/AIDS?